dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 However, these are not hard rules and you should feel free to deviate from them if doing so more accurately mirrors the domain that you're trying to model.

-In fact, the language gives you quite even more leeway about naming things if you're willing to escape the names using backticks, like this:
+In fact, the language gives you even more leeway about naming things if you're willing to escape the names using backticks, like this:

 ```dhall
 ⊢ :let `Avogadro's Number` = 6.0221409e+23